 One thing to consider is runners.
 Does it have runners?
 First, what are runners?
 When the board is laying flat on the ground, and the victim is laying on it, everything must be picked up easily by the handles.
 So the runners are under the backboard and the they elevate it so the fingers can go around the handles while it's laying flat on the ground.
 This allows the board to be picked up easily in an emergency situation, which you need and is a must.
 A good spine board will have the runners built in.
 Built in, meaning no attachments and no replacements.
 The runners are built in or molded into the board.
 And the runners will last through the lifetime of the board.

-Another quality of a good board is the weight capacity.
+Another quality of a good spine board is the weight capacity.
 Make sure your board will handle everyone, from the smallest to the biggest person out there.
 The weight capacity of the board should be at least 400 to 500 lbs.
-This should be noted when selecting your board.
+This should be noted when selecting your spine board.

 You also want your board to be maintenance free.
 You want a board that will be able to stay in the rain, sun or any weather condition without maintaining it or worrying about clean up.
-You want to be able to leave your board in the elements or anywhere because you want it close by and easily accessible in any given moment, just in case it is needed in an emergency.
+You want to be able to leave your spine board in the elements or anywhere because you want it close by and easily accessible in any given moment, just in case it is needed in an emergency.
 So the board must be able to handle rain, sun, wind, salt water, and chlorine water.
 You want the coating of the material to be made so that none of these elements will seep into the board and your board is looking good and ready to be used even after exposure to these elements.

 Make sure your board is good for water rescue because the board may be used in a swimming pool or beach.
-This means you want the board to be buoyant, but not too buoyant.
+This means you want the spine board to be buoyant, but not too buoyant.
 In case of a water emergency and the victim is in the water, the spine board must go under the victim easily.
 Imagine for a second that you have a victim in the water and you're trying to put a spine board under him.
 While in the water, you want to strap the victim on the spine board.
 And imagine you have an incredibly buoyant spine board.
 And it takes a great effort to place the board slightly under the water and under the victim.
 You don't want this.
-You want a board that will go under the water and under the victim easily.
+You want a spine board that will go under the water and under the victim easily.
 A really good board will have this capability.

 Head Immobilizers - Selecting a Good One